AnPatapain/PROD-Fullstack-Boilerplate/packages/backend/CONFIG.md

 # Backend Configuration

-This document provides an overview of the TypeScript configuration files used in the backend package.
+This document provides an overview of the backend configuration.

 ## TypeScript Configuration